NHS Jobs Terms and Conditions

-By proceeding to access this Service you agree to be legally bound by the terms of this Acceptable Use Policy.
+By proceeding to access this Service you agree to be bound by these Terms and Conditions.

 This Employer Acceptable Use Policy presents the main elements of the Access Agreement which are relevant to employer users who are not super users.

 If you are a super user then you should ensure that you are fully aware of the full Access Agreement in order to ensure your organisation's compliance.
 1.1 The NHS Jobs Team manages NHS Jobs on behalf of NHS Business Services Authority (NHSBSA).

 1.2 This policy outlines the principles that govern use of the NHS Jobs Service.

 an individual jobseeker searching or applying for a vacancy.

 The three island territories within the British Isles (Isle of Man and Bailiwicks of Jersey and Guernsey).
 Crown Dependencies are not part of the United Kingdom, but are self-governing possessions of the British Crown.

 has the meaning given in Data Protection Legislation and has the meaning given in Article 26 GDPR